 Finding work in Hong Kong- prior to making the move

-Once you’ve moved to Hong Kong
+Once you’ve arrived Hong Kong

 Once you’ve accepted this will be conditional, based on the successful issue of an visa.
 This can take anything from a few days to a couple of weeks to come though so you may need to sit tight for a start date.

 For more information on visas, check out our visa section.